serdarkurbanov/serdarkurbanov.github.io/_posts/2022-08-24-data-aggregators.md

 # Data aggregators

+(I will use aggregation and orchestration interchangeable even though the they will normally mean different approaches - what I called aggregation with cache and aggregation with routing)

 Every now and then the big organization comes with the need of unifying data fetch from multiple systems - hence building the data aggregator.
 Aggregation is such an attractive idea that sometimes it comes without a need - just because we, humans, love it.
 If we lived in the machine-dominated world, we'd probably not need any aggregation at all, or it would be built much differently.
 Here I'd like to describe few approaches to data aggregation and the elements of human nature that affect their designs.

 This essay mostly applies to big organizations comprised of multiple subsystems - because I mostly dealt with this type of organizations.
 However, it will apply to smaller systems, difference will be that bigger systems would smoother out exceptions (for instance, a strong influence of individuals) while smaller will not.